 Overnight in Saigon

-Drive back into the city and into District 1 for some street food, we’re particularly fond of the famous banh mi thit pork sandwich!
+Drive back into the city for some street food, we’re particularly fond of the famous banh mi thit pork sandwich!

-After checking in to our hotel and breakfast, we go through a walk through the backstreets of Nha Trang – the best place to see the real city far from its beachfront – up to the Po Nagar Cham Towers, built in the Cham Civilisation between the 7th and 12th centuries and which is located on a hill with good views
+Breakfast in the hotel before we go for a walk through the backstreets of Nha Trang – the best place to see the real city far from its beachfront – up to the Po Nagar Cham Towers, built in the Cham Civilisation between the 7th and 12th centuries and which is located on a hill with good views